barthibanS/Nagarro/README.md

 # Nagarro

-Change the detault month in properties.application file in the project it has been set as 30 since old records were there in db file defaultmonth = 30
+Change the detault month in application.properties file in the project it has been set as 30 since old records were there in db file defaultmonth = 30
 ____________________________________________________________________________________________________
 Generate bearer token using following request: